-After a three month break, the 2013/2014 Aviva Premiership rugby season returns on the 6 September with newly promoted Newcastle Falcons hosting Bath Rugby at Kingston Park.
+After a three month break, the 2014/2015 Aviva Premiership rugby season returns on the 5 September with newly promoted London Welsh joining the premiership.

 For fans travelling the width and breadth of the country to see their team play against some of the top flight teams in the country, the Met Office have compiled the forecasts for each of the games throughout the season.

 Whether you are travelling to Sandy Park to see Exeter Chiefs in December, or making your way north to see the Newcastle Falcons at Kingston Park in the spring, you will be able to check whether you need your hat and scarf or your waterproofs before you set off.